Unparsed Entity URIs

 If you are using a DTD and have declared an unparsed entity in it, you can use the URI associated with that entity for image and hyperlink targets in the SPS.
 This is useful if you wish to use the same URI multiple times in the SPS.
 This feature makes use of the XSLT function unparsed-entity-uri to pass the URI of the unparsed entity from the DTD to the output, and is therefore only available in the outputs (HTML, RTF, PDF, Word 2007+); not in Authentic View.
+Note that unparsed entity URIs are not processed for Text output.

 Using this feature requires that the DTD, XML document, and SPS documents be appropriately edited, as follows: